-Year Company Founded: 2010 Company Headquarters: ☐ Single location Orange (Orange County) pe Chou and Associates, which later became VCA was formed in 2010.
-Total Number of F California acility loc ations in 2 Facility location(s) where tr aining • Orange (Orange County) will occur • • Oakland (Alameda County) I. Participating Affiliates & Respective Facility Location(s) where training will occur: • The Code Group, a closely related affiliate and sister Company of VCA Consultants will be included in this project.
+Year Company Founded: 2010 Company Headquarters: ☐ Single location Orange (Orange County) The Company was founded in 1979 as VanDorpe Chou and Associates, which later became VCA Consultants, Inc. (VCA) when a new corporation was formed in 2010.
+Total Number of Facility locations in 2 California Facility location(s ) where tr aining • Orange (Orange County) will occur • Oakland (Alameda County) Participating Affiliates & Respective Facility Location(s) where training will occur: • The Code Group, a closely related affiliate and sister Company of VCA Consultants will be included in this project.
 The Code Group is co-owned and co-located in Orange with VCA.
-VCA has one other location in Oakland that will also participate in training.
-Nature of Business: • VCA provides structural engineering consulting, building code administration; and green, sustainability consulting services to both public and private clients
+VCA has one other location in Oakland that will also participate in training. • Nature of Business: • VCA provides structural engineering consulting, building code administration; and green, sustainability consulting services to both public and private clients